Diego-de-Sousa-Rodrigues/The_Welfare_of_Nations/README.md

 - **Common Codes**

-	The following codes are used in both Codes France and Codes United States:
+	The following codes are used in both `Codes France` and `Codes United States`:
 	- `Main.jl`
 		- The entry point to reproduce the results presented in the paper for each country.
 Run this file to generate the output figures.
 	- `Aiyagari_solve_endo.jl`